 the Sheriff's office or a private process server – it cannot be posted.

-The tenant has seven business days (no weekends or holidays) to file an answer to
+The tenant has seven calendar days to file an answer to

 complaint for possession of property.
 Fourteen calendar days to file an answer to